Frequently Asked Questions

 Q: My professor required me to come to the Writing Lab.
 How can I prove I was here?

 A: All appointments, whether face-to-face or online, are scheduled through TutorTrac.
 At the end of the appointment, the session is marked as attended, including the length of the session.
-During this process, notes to the professor are created and an e-mail will be sent regarding the session.
+An email will be sent to the professor after an appointment noting a student's attendance.

 Q: Can I come in every day?